 As a general rule, VPNs are more reliable.
 Your connection will drop less frequently.
 Speeds will be more regular.
 A host server around the world should be available at all times.

-Proxies can be very reliable but do not have such a strong reputation.
-Expect connections to drop every now and then, especially when using free proxy services.
+Proxies can be very reliable, but do not have such a strong reputation.
+Expect connections to drop every now and then – especially when you are using free proxy services.

 VPNs also offer more reliable DNS leak protection.
-Poor-quality proxies will likely leak DNS information to your internet service provider or the websites you visit.
+Poor-quality proxies are likely to leak DNS information to your internet service provider or the websites you visit.
 This completely compromises the privacy service.

 Similarities between proxies and VPNs